 The course will begin with a review of the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990, and will then explore repatriation issues not covered under NAGPRA such as Intellectual Property Rights (IPR) vs. Indigenous Property Protection & Responsibility (IPPR), biopiracy and the patenting of various tangible and intangible cultural properties.
+This course fulfills upper-level Museum Studies electives requirements.
 (Prerequisites: ENGL102 and students with second year standing or above)